Most people don't have a rhythm of work. After all, a rhythm consists of beats and pauses. There's some variety there, otherwise we lose interest.

 Want help in riding the waves of life?

-I'll get you started with a free meditation that will help you release stress.
+Sign up for my helpful emails!
+I’ll get you started today with a short meditation that can help you feel better in just a few minutes.

 I respect your privacy.